realreal07/Grow-A-Garden-Macro/README.md

 - search up how to make a webhook and once you get your url just paste it into the texbox in the macro and click save
 - if you want to be pinged when certain items are bought, search up how to get your discord user id and paste that into the textbox in the macro and click save, also turn select discord item pings
 - press clear saves to wipe your webhook and userid from the code
+- make sure webhook link is a discord.com not discordapp.com (just remove the app)

 Confirmed working resolutions:
 - 2560x1440 on 125% scale